Interesting Native Birds to Look Out for in New Zealand

 8. Tomtit (Ngirungiru)

-Seen more frequently in the South Island and Stewart Island than in the North Island, Weka are quite bold when exposed to people.
+Seen more frequently in the South Island and Stewart Island than in the North Island, weka are quite bold when exposed to people.
 These flightless birds are opportunists, feeding mostly on insects, bird eggs, lizards, other birds (usually carrion) and whatever might look yummy on your backpack if you leave it lying around.
-However, although weka may seem tame, they are wild and need to forage for themselves so please do not feed them.
+Although weka may seem tame, they are wild and need to forage for themselves so please do not feed them.

 10. Silvereye (Pihipihi)

 These small green-feathered birds are named after the white ring around their eyes.
 Silvereyes, also known as waxeye or pihipihi, travel in large vociferous flocks that you’re more likely to hear before seeing them.
 Look out for them in forests or any bushy areas in urban areas of New Zealand where they mostly stick to the tops of the tree canopy.
 Pihipihi are also nectar feeders.

 Their high-pitched cheeping makes brown creepers easy to hear as they feed in flocks in the forests.
 In summer, a melodic breeding call is added to the noise.
 Only the dominant male and female will breed, while a number of helpers will assist in feeding the chicks.
 The brown creeper is also known as a pipipi.